Arizona’s Best C

 Today, the Arizona Office of Tourism reports that 43.9 million people visited Arizona in 2017, and spent $22.7 billion in our state.
 Sounds like that historic economic driver, Climate, is still going strong!

-The University of Arizona has an excellent website about the history of medical tourism in Arizona and the Southwest here.
+Information for this article was found in the Heritage Square archives, and from the University of Arizona’s excellent website about the history of medical tourism in Arizona and the Southwest (found here).

 History at Home